-At any one time, only one user can have an Axiom file open for editing.
+At any one time, only one user can have an Axiom file open with read/write access.

 When a user opens a file as read/write, the file is "locked" to that user.
 Any other non-admin users that attempt to open the file can only open it as read-only.
 When the user closes the file, the lock is removed, and any other user with the appropriate level of rights can open it for editing.